FlipsideCrypto/livequery-models/README.md

 1. Make sure `fsc-utils` package referenced in the project is version `v1.11.0` or greater.
 Re-run `dbt deps` if revision was changed.
 2. Make sure LiveQuery has been deployed to the project.
 See [LiveQuery Functions](#livequery-functions) for more information.
-   > Note - If you are using tags to run your workflows, it is highly recommend to add the project name to the tag.
+   > If you are using tags to run your workflows, it is highly recommend to add the project name to the tag.
 For example, `"ethereum_models,tag:core"` instead of `tag:core`.
 This will ensure that the correct workflows are being ran within your project.
 3. Install the GitHub LiveQuery Functions
     ```
-    dbt run -s livequery_models.deploy.marketplace.github_actions --vars '{UPDATE_UDFS_AND_SPS: true}'
+    dbt run -s livequery_models.deploy.marketplace.github --vars '{UPDATE_UDFS_AND_SPS: true}'
     ```
     Use `-t prod` when running in production

+    GitHub secrets have been registered to the Snowflake System account, which is the user that will execute tasks.
+If you wish to use a different user to interact with the GitHub API, you will need to register the secrets to that user using [Ephit](https://science.flipsidecrypto.xyz/ephit).
+4. Deploy UDFs from `fsc-utils` package
+    ```
+    dbt run-operation fsc_utils.create_udfs --vars '{UPDATE_UDFS_AND_SPS: true}'
+    ```
+    Use `-t prod` when running in production

+    Alternatively, you can add  `{{- fsc_utils.create_udfs() -}}` to the `create_udfs` macro in your project to deploy the UDFs from `fsc-utils` on model start and when `UPDATE_UDFS_AND_SPS` is set to `True`.
-4. Add `github_actions__workflows.csv` to the data folder in your project.
+5. Add `github_actions__workflows.csv` to the data folder in your project.
 This file will contain the list of workflows to be created.
 See [Polygon](https://github.com/FlipsideCrypto/polygon-models/blob/main/data/github_actions__workflows.csv) for sample format.

    Seed the file into dbt
    ```